psu13/mutable-hakyll/posts/measurement.md

    100% sure I understand all the details about it.

 1. In the final statement of the measurement problem I left out the entire huge world of _entangled_ states because I did not want to introduce any more formalism.
-Entanglement is also just too big a subject to mention that late and not go into it.
+   Entanglement, Bells' theorem and all that is also just too big a subject to mention that late and not go into it.
 Maybe we'll cover that in a future part 4.

-1. I mostly played fast and loose with normalization when talking about quantum states and operators.
+1. I played fast and loose with normalization when talking about quantum states and operators.
 I should have been much more careful, but I'm lazy.

 1. I wish I could have talked about the two slit experiment.
 But, I'd have done a lousy